All Episodes

 It's where I had to go because of my age.

-Uh I mean, I literally felt like I was in prison.
+I mean, I literally felt like I was in prison.

 If the classroom had windows, it was torture.

-Because I'd looked at the windows and I would see everybody driving around walking at that to me was the essence of freedom, and I was in lockdown.
+Because I'd look at the windows and I would see everybody driving around walking.

-So, anyway, it's not for everybody, but and try this.
+So anyway, it's not for everybody, but, and try this.

-Found this during the break.
+I found this during the break.

 Like Scott Walker, 68% of Americans do not have a bachelor's degree.

-It's the uh Washington examiner.
+It's the Washington Examiner.

-Sixty-eight percent of Americans ages 25 or older do not have a bachelor's degree.
+68% of Americans ages 25 or older do not have a bachelor's degree.

-That translates to 142 million potential voters who could end up being offended by attacks on Walker and the fact he didn't finish college, because part of the attack is you're not qualified.
+That translates to 142 million potential voters who could end up being offended by attacks on Walker and the fact he didn't finish college because part of the attack is you're not qualified.

 You're not good enough if you didn't go to college.